marciofk/bc-hc-m2/README.md

 Here, some proposed steps to better understand this topic:

 * First, update your local repository with remote changes.
-You can execute `git pull` or manually download the files from git.

 * Take a look at the [model file](models/nl.hva.blockchain.eggtracking.model.cto).
 Look up and examine two declared events.